RadialDevGroup/ombudsman/ATTENDANCE.md

 There are two categories of paid time off (PTO).

-Category One includes time taken for bereavement, family emergencies, disability and jury duty.
+Category One includes time taken for bereavement, family emergencies, disability, jury duty, or time taken for your health (including mental health).
 Category One leave is available without bound and does not count against PTO.

-Category Two includes time taken for sick, personal or vacation.
+Category Two includes time taken for vacation.
 Employees will accrue up to 240 hours (6 weeks) "bank" of Category Two PTO per year.
 Category Two PTO may be borrowed, up to the full amount.
 Accruded PTO is available on an annual basis, only, and resets to an accrual of 0 on January 1st.